Skip to main content

 Poor grammar hurts.
 Good grammar shows both attention to detail and skill.

 Writing for business, like all writing, evolves.
-Grammar and style evolve, also.
-Interestingly, all but one style guide now state that emoticons used judiciously, are acceptable in business writing.
+Grammar and style also evolve.
+Interestingly, all but one style guide now states that emoticons used judiciously are acceptable in business writing.
 All style guides now recommend one space after a period or another full stop in a sentence, instead of two.

 These changing standards are why business writers need to continually hone their writing skills to stay current with conventions by reading online resources about business writing or taking a business writing course.